muggy8/improbable/have-and-havenot/fm9kS34V.md

 Using Forgemaster, I created a sharp stick out of rock and stabbed my arm with it,

-Sharp pain erupted from where the object stabbed but this wasn't my first time but I do hope it will be my last.
+A sharp pain erupted from where the object stabbed but this wasn't my first time but I do hope it will be my last.

 No.

 I know it will be my last.

-There's no more additional chances after this.
+There are no more additional chances after this.

-I focused my influence into the blood that now flowed from my arm and I began activating various abilities and inscribing the aquarium walls with my blood.
+I focused on moving my influence into the blood that now flowed from my arm and I began activating various abilities and inscribing the aquarium walls with my blood.

 I felt a numbing sensation in my fingers as the process continued but I pushed on.